-Stephen Handelman, United States/Canada, is the executive editor of The Crime Report, the U.S.'s only online investigative news & resources site for criminal justice.
+Stephen Handelman, United States/Canada, is the executive editor of The Crime Report, the United States' only online investigative news and resources site for criminal justice.